-In space, a new pipeline network transports hydrogen from preferred production sites to the rest of Europe, where hydrogen is consumed by industry (for ammonia, high-value chemicals and steel production), heavy-duty transport, and fuel cells for power and heat backup.
-Varying in magnitude per scenario, we see major net flows of hydrogen from the British Isles and France to the Benelux Union and Germany, and from the North East of Spain to Southern France.
-Compared to net flows in the electricity network, which also balances renewable generation back and forth as weather systems pass the continent, the hydrogen network more distinctly targets energy transport over long distances (see also \nameref{sec:imbalance} and \cref{fig:si:flow-ac,fig:si:flow-h2}).
+In space, a new pipeline network transports hydrogen from preferred production sites to the rest of Europe, where hydrogen is consumed by industry (for ammonia, high-value chemicals and steel production), aviation and shipping, as well as fuel cell CHPs for combined power and heat backup.
+Varying in magnitude per scenario, we see major net flows of hydrogen from Great Britain to the Benelux countries, Germany and Norway, from Northern Germany to the South, and from the East of Spain to Southern France.
 The favoured network topology strongly depends on the potentials for cheap renewable electricity.
 If onshore wind potentials were restricted, e.g. due to limited social acceptance in Northern Europe, the network infrastructure would be tailored to deliver larger amounts of solar-based hydrogen from Southern Europe to Central Europe.
 We discuss this supplementary sensitivity analysis in \cref{sec:si:onw,sec:si:onw-compromise}.